JakeLi2001/big-data-stock-price-prediction/README.md

 I normalized the features but saw no improve to R^2, Root Mean Square Error (RMSE), and Mean Absolute Error (MAE).
 Thus, I removed the code for normalization.

-## Feedback

-If you have any feedback, please reach out to me at LiJake2001@gmail.com.

 ## See my full report [here](https://github.com/JakeLi2001/big-data-stock-price-prediction/blob/main/Proejct%20Documentation.pdf)